Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 - Nebraska's games this year have hit the over on two of six set point totals (33.3%).

-- Nebraska is 4-2 against the spread and 3-4 overall when the team amasses more than 307.8 yards.
+- When Nebraska churns out over 307.8 yards, the team is 4-2 against the spread and 3-4 overall.

 - The Cornhuskers have nine giveaways this season, while the Golden Gophers have nine takeaways .